k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_fabric_scale.md

 ## Scale In

-When Fabric cluster experiences a reduction in load, you may consider to scale it in, by removing or stopping the working Fabric cluster nodes.
+When the Fabric cluster experiences a reduction in load, consider scaling it in by removing or stopping the working Fabric cluster nodes.

-You can just stop the relevant node, although it is in the midst of processing jobs, as Fabric knows to reconcile, where other nodes will process these jobs.
+You can stop the relevant node, even though it is in the midst of processing jobs, as Fabric knows how to reconcile the tasks with other nodes that will process these jobs.
 Since Fabric operates on a stateless architecture, all interactions, like web services, will function seamlessly.